LisbethRasmussen/CSharpJobTest/README.md

 ## How to take the job test

+When we review your code we will be using Git, so it would be perfect if your code can be shared via a **private** Git repository on GitHub, BitBucket or similar.

+**Important: Please don't fork the job test repository (the fork will be public), as we do not want other potential applicants to see your submission in the list of forked repositories :)**

+You should clone the job test repository locally, then create a new repository on your favourite git hosting service, and upload the local clone there.
+Please make sure that your repository is not marked as public, as we also don't want it to be found by search engines.

+When your submission is complete, go ahead and [write an email](mailto:kasper@brain-plus.com?cc=nils@brain-plus.com&subject=Unity%20Developer%20Job%20Test) to kasper@brain-plus.com, with CC nils@brain-plus.com and the subject "Unity Developer Job Test".
+After sending us the email, go ahead and invite our accounts (if using GitHub) as collaborators for your repository: **kaygeecee** (Kasper @ GitHub) and **LOOLinc** (Nils @ GitHub).
+If you chose to use another git hosting service, we'll need to coordinate the sharing in the email.

+## Getting started

 When you open up the project in Unity, a Welcome window should appear with further instructions.

 ![](.github/Welcome.png)